ericw6408/bintarboard/QMK_firmware_copy/src/bintarboard/readme.md

 * Hardware Supported: *the pcb found on github*
 * Hardware Availability: *nowhere lol*

-Make example for this keyboard (after setting up your build environment):

-    make bintarboard:default

-Flashing example for this keyboard:
+Flashing example for this keyboard using QMK Msys:

-    make bintarboard:default:flash

-See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
-Brand new to QMK?
-Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).
+qmk compile -kb *path to parent directory of src files* -km default

 ## Bootloader

-Enter the bootloader by:
+Enter the bootloader via the:

 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead